Oriolus Kids

 Italics express the human-nature interconnection

-Activities during a Late Summer Day:
+Activities during a Late Autumn Day:

 Gathering and Greeting:

-The essence of Late Summer represented in literature and song.
+The essence of Mid-Autumn in verse.

 Seasonally Curated Activities: